 ‘Probate’ is the term often used to describe the legal process of applying to the Probate Registry to obtain proof of authority to deal with a deceased person’s estate.
 The generic name given to the document issued by the Probate Registry is a ‘Grant of Representation’.

-Here at Andrew Jay & Co. we know that the loss of a loved one is never easy.
+Here at McNeil & Co. we know that the loss of a loved one is never easy.

 Dealing with someone’s estate at a time of grief and high emotion can often be overwhelming and confusing and many people are not familiar with the processes and legal requirements involved.
 We have an experienced team who can assist you with every aspect of the probate process, reducing the administrative burden and advising sensitively on key decisions which need to be made.
 We will deal with the estate sympathetically, keeping you updated at every stage of the process.

 Whether there is a Will or not the person dealing with the Estate is under a legal duty to maximise the assets, minimise the liabilities and distribute as much as possible to the persons entitled to a share of the Estate.
 Having compassionate, experienced legal advice can make this difficult situation much easier on you and your loved ones and Andrew Jay & Co. would be happy to assist you in the administration of an Estate whether you have been appointed as Executor under a Will or, if there is no Will, you wish to act as Administrator under the Intestacy Rules.

 If the deceased left a Will, then this sets out who they have appointed to be the Executor and Trustee.
 If you have been appointed as the Executor then we can advise and assist you in relation to this role and the process of applying for and obtaining a Grant of Probate.

 If the deceased did not leave a Will, the Will is invalid or did not appoint executors we can advise you who can apply to take on the role of Administrator and assist you in applying for a Grant of Letters of Administration.